Exemestane is a hormonal therapy drug used to treat breast cancer.

 Hormones are chemicals that our bodies make.
 Hormones act as messengers and help control how cells and organs work.
 Hormonal therapies are drugs that change the way hormones are made or how they work in the body.

 Many breast cancers rely on the hormone oestrogen to grow.
-This type of breast cancer is called oestrogen receptor-positive (ER positive) breast cancer.
+This called oestrogen receptor-positive (ER positive) breast cancer.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.